 If the parties cannot settle their case, they will go to trial.
 During trial, evidence of the claims and defenses will be presented.
 A judge and jury will determine issues of liability and damages.

-Contact our Personal Injury Attorneys as soon as Possible to Discuss your Claim
+Contact our Auto Accident Attorneys as soon as Possible to Discuss your Claim

 If you were injured because another driver attempted an illegal maneuver, you may be able to recover damages from the at-fault driver.
 Time is of the essence in these claims, so call Stein & Shulman today at (312) 422-0506 to set up a free consultation with our experienced personal injury attorneys.